szzbj720/Tabby/README.md

 ---

+## The Problem

+Most expense splitters work well when every person participates equally, but real group expenses rarely work that way.

+Friends split dinners unevenly.
+One person might cover another person's cost.
+Some group members join certain activities but not others.
+As these situations add up, it becomes difficult to know who actually owes money and how the group should settle up.

+I noticed that many expense-splitting examples and simple calculators do not handle these situations very well.
+I wanted to build something that reflected how people actually split expenses in real life rather than how we assume they do on paper.

+---

 ## Overview

 Tabby lets users create groups, add members, record expenses, choose who participated in each expense, and calculate who owes whom.